 Something we like a lot is the use of FlexSelect cushioning on their belt.
 This makes the running experience easier on the joints as it absorbs shock and dampens impact.

 The dual-grip heart rate monitor helps you keep track of your performance without needing to stop or move too much.
 You can also train on an incline of up to 10 degrees, and when you’re not using it, it folds up to fit in a corner.

 The 6.5 comes with a free month of membership to iFit, which you will need to activate before you can use any of the features.

-If you do want to use iFit, other customers report that you don’t have to enter your credit info to get your free membership.
+If you don’t want to use iFit, customers report that you don’t have to enter your credit info to get your free membership.
 Just be careful to follow the activation instructions to the T (you should receive a promo code), and you should be good to go.

 All in all, the treadmill’s features (whether or not you use iFit) make it quite worth the buy, and it comes in top spot.

 - Comes with a 1-month trial iFit membership

 - FlexSelect cushioning

 - The side bars are not adjustable and may be too short for tall users